L4VM4T/Quantum-Computing-Work-Group-/README.md

-# Quantum Computing Workgroup
+# Quantum Computing Work group
-Repository of the Quantum Computing Workgroup, 2023.
+Repository of the Quantum Computing Work group, 2023.

 # Introduction
+This is the repository of the work group formed by the following members:

 # Structure
 + Chat-Based Group: A localized group where you can always ask questions and work through problems.
 We can work together to help each other through the learning process.
 (Meetings not necessary)
 + Book Club: We choose a book and have set chapters every week/month/etc. that we will read and then discuss during a meeting.